bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 #### Dynamic Linking

 `dynamic` causes Bevy to be built and linked as a shared/dynamic library.
-This will make incremental builds *much* faster, which can reduce frustration when you are trying to test out changes to your code.
-On my machine, my projects recompile in ~2-3 sec without this option, and in ~0.5-1.0 sec with it enabled.
-This makes starting the game feel almost instant.
+This will make incremental builds *much* faster.

-This is known to work very well on Linux, but you may encounter issues on other platforms.
-YMMV.
-I've heard people have issues on Windows.
+This is only supported on desktop platforms.
+Known to work very well on Linux, Windows/macOS should work, but might have issues.

 Do not enable this for release builds you intend to publish to other people;
 it introduces unneeded complexity (you need to bundle extra files) and